Alain Doire Bfc Tourism Bfc 0015000Alain Doire Bfc Tourism Bfc 0015000

 Cluny and the Cistercian Order

-The Abaye de Cluny, in Saône et Loire, is one of the prides of the Bourgogne Franche-Comtacute; region.
-Those who live there assure you that it is the most beautiful and largest abbey in Europe, and for some in the world.
-They’re not entirely wrong… Who said we Burgundians were chauvinistic?
-Long stone corridors steeped in history, an avenue surrounded by small round fir trees, its long cloister leading to the Salle Capitulaire, the visit will take you well over 2 hours to see it all.
-This monument, measuring 187 metres in length, has plenty to impress you.
-And there are plenty of buildings that have been added over the centuries.
-A 3D reconstruction on tabletops lets you imagine the majesty of the place.
+Cluny Abbey, in Saône et Loire, is one of the pride and joys of the Bourgogne Franche-Comté region.
+Those who live there assure you that it is the most beautiful and largest abbey in Europe, and some in the world.
+And they’re not entirely wrong… Who said we Burgundians were chauvinistic?
+Long stone corridors steeped in history, an alley surrounded by small round pine trees, its long cloister leading to the Salle Capitulaire, the visit will take you well over 2 hours to see it all.
+This 187-metre-long monument has plenty to impress you.
+Many of the buildings have been destroyed over the centuries.
+A 3D reconstruction on tablets lets you imagine the majesty of the place.

 The Cluniac heritage is accessible by train to Mâcon, then by bus or car.